cmckenz87/ArcsFates/userGuide/docs/Campaign/15-Peacekeeper.md

     3. Add Ceasefires (08), Empire Balks at Peace (09), Peace Dividends (10), and Peace Accords (11) to the rules booklet. **Explain them to everyone.**

         [![Ceasefires](15/piece_0_3.jpg){ width="150" }](15/piece_0_3.jpg){ data-lightbox="1" } [![Empire Balks at Peace](15/piece_0_2.jpg){ width="150" }](15/piece_0_2.jpg){ data-lightbox="1" } [![Peace Dividends](15/piece_0_1.jpg){ width="150" }](15/piece_0_1.jpg){ data-lightbox="1" } [![Peace Accords](15/piece_0_0.jpg){ width="150" }](15/piece_0_0.jpg){ data-lightbox="1" }

+## FAQ / Errata

+??? question "Ceasefires - What happens if a Gate with a Ceasefire token is broken by Gate Wraith?"
+    <a id="faq1"></a>The Ceasefire is unaffected.
+It is not considered a piece in the gate or any other space.
+It is placed there only for easy reference, but it remains permanently associated with the corresponding cluster and can be placed anywhere that players can easily see.